dsgelab/finregistry-matrices/README.md

 `RegSource` | Source registry to be considered for drugs | str | PURCH `DrugMultiplyPackage` | Drug output file with counts weighted by the number of packages | bool | ?

-*2022-10-21 changed encoding of onset age for missing events to -9.0 (used to be 0.0)*

 ## MakeEndPtFile.c
 Creates wide matrix (sample x feature) for disease endpoints from longitudinal file.